department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 14. How far do Veterans scroll down the app results page?
      1. Most participants scrolled all the way to the bottom, but 2 did not.
 16. Do Veterans understand deductions and how that affects their income?
 (Did they see the details about this?)
-     1. Only 1 participant mentioned this.
-No other participants said anything about it and may not have known about deductions because they didn't open the _How to estimate your income for this tool_ accordion.
+     1. No. Only 1 participant mentioned deductions.
+No other participants said anything about it and may not have known they were relevant because they didn't open the _How to estimate your income for this tool_ accordion.
 18. After seeing the information presented in the app results page, what do Veterans want to do next?
      1. Click on _Find out if you may be eligible_ link (4 participants), though this didn't work in the prototype
      1. Apply for VA health care (2 participants) = what we wanted people to do